GuanLab/FastClone_GuanLab/README.md

 ![](https://raw.githubusercontent.com/GuanLab/FastClone_GuanLab/master/example_phylogeny.png)

-(We named clones with numeric values, which start from 0, and the names are consistent within all output files)
+(We named clones with numeric values, which starts from 0, and the names are consistent within all output files)